 If you follow the tips in this best practices guide on hiring writers, you will be pleased with the results.

 There are plenty of talented writers working on freelance projects.
-Investing in high-quality content for your website, blog, marketing materials, or promotional effort is a very beneficial strategy for any organisation.
+Investing in high-quality content for your website, blog, marketing materials, or promotional efforts is a very beneficial strategy for any organisation.

-Hiring the right copywriter can provide a major boost to your business’s marketing and content creation efforts.
+Hiring the right copywriter can significantly boost your business’s marketing and content creation efforts.
 However, finding top talent and working together effectively requires following best practices around goal-setting, collaborating, providing resources, and setting clear expectations.
 Do your due diligence to find experienced copywriters that match your industry, voice, and budget.
 Build a collaborative relationship for long-term content success.
 With the right strategy, you can gain an invaluable expert content partner by hiring the best copywriter.